 Installing QEMU

 QEMU is the main emulator software that allows us to emulate another architecture natively.
-This tool is a topic in and of itself, since this can be used to run a binary alone, or a full-blown graphical operating system.
-For performing the object I set out for in this blog, I can get away with just installing the qemu-user-static package.
-The following commands can be used to install this package in Kali Linux.
+This tool is a topic in and of itself, since it can be used to run a binary alone or a full-blown graphical operating system.
+For performing the objectives outlined in this blog, installing the qemu-user-static package is sufficient.
+The following command can be used to install this package in Kali Linux.

 sudo apt update && sudo apt install qemu-user-static